 Entry-level hot tubs are usually rotationally-molded, and the cabinet and shell are all one piece.
-The surface may be durable, but it won’t have the shiny appearance and smooth feel of acrylic.
-Options at this level are very much scaled back, with few or no lights, small, weak jets, a simplistic design, and basic controls.
+The surface may be durable, but it may not have the shiny appearance and smooth feel of acrylic.
+Options at this level are very much scaled back, with fewer lights and water features, less powerful pumps, and basic water care options.

-Most entry-level spas are plug-and-play—you can plug one into any existing electrical outlet with no upgrade to your wiring.
+Many entry-level spas are plug-and-play—you can plug one into any existing electrical outlet with no upgrade to your wiring.
 Their durability makes rotationally-molded spas a big quality step above inflatable hot tubs, while still being fairly portable.
-These hot tubs give you the opportunity to enjoy a spa without investing heavily, though their lack of higher-level features makes them less than ideal in the long term, and offers a subpar experience that might influence your likelihood of regularly using and enjoying your spa.
+These hot tubs give you the opportunity to enjoy a spa without investing heavily.

-We’ve been talking for awhile about all the different components that make up a spa.
-But a spa is more than the sum of its parts.
-It’s an experience that you will share and enjoy—hopefully for years to come.
+A spa is an experience that you will share and enjoy—hopefully for years to come.
 When choosing the right hot tub, picture yourself soaking in it early on a weekend morning five years from now, or hosting summer barbecues with your friends over and over again through the years.
-Just like those you plan on enjoying it with, your hot tub is going to be with you for a long time.
-Find one you’re going to want to spend a long time with.

 Every great relationship starts with an introduction.
 To get acquainted with our current models, take a look through the luxury and premium spa lines offered by Caldera and download our brochure.
 If you’d like to get a feel for our spas in person, click here to find your local dealer’s showroom so you can visit them for a test soak or shop virtually.